soyeonm/soyeonm.github.io/_pages/about.md

 News
 ======

+May.
+30. 2023: I started my internship at Meta; I work with Roozbeh Mottaghi and am co-mentored by Devendra Singh Chaplot.

 Mar.
-9. 2022: I have been chosen as a recipient of the [Apple AI/ ML scholars fellowship 2023](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023)!
+9. 2023: I have been chosen as a recipient of the [Apple AI/ ML scholars fellowship 2023](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023)!

+Dec.
+15. 2022: I finished my internship at Apple; Our paper is [here](https://arxiv.org/abs/2212.05923).
+Thank you, Jian Zhang, Hubert Tsai, and the team!

 Nov.
 1. 2022: [Don't Copy the Teacher](https://arxiv.org/abs/2210.04443) is accepted to EMNLP 2022!

+May.
+30. 2022: I started my internship at Apple.

 Jan.
 20. 2022: [FILM](https://soyeonm.github.io/FILM_webpage/) is accepted to ICLR 2022!